CristianPeralta/playground-js/core-node/event-loop/README.md

 - Then Promise microtasks scheduled from inside the `'close'` handler.

 Even though the log labels refer to phases for teaching purposes, the exact ordering is consistent with the official description of the event loop, close callbacks, `process.nextTick()`, and Promise microtasks.

+### About the "Cycle" Labels in the Logs

+In `advanced-loop.js`, each log message includes a conceptual **cycle** label like `[Cycle 0]`, `[Cycle 1]`, or `[Cycle 2]`.
+These are not official Node.js terms; they are a teaching aid to group operations that happen in the same overall tick/iteration:

+- **Cycle 0**: Synchronous script execution and the first wave of `process.nextTick()` and Promise microtasks scheduled from that script.
+- **Cycle 1**: Work scheduled for the next iteration, such as timers (`setTimeout`), `setImmediate()`, and close callbacks from the abruptly destroyed stream.
+- **Cycle 2**: Later I/O completion in the poll phase (for example, the `fs.readFile` callback and its Promise microtask).

+These cycle labels are there to make the execution order easier to follow while still respecting the official phase model described above.

 ## Best Practices